ibm-cloud-docs/vmwaresolutions/archiref/vcsicp/vcsicp-arch-overview-solution.md

 # Solution components

-## VCS components
+## VMware vCenter Server on IBM Cloud components

-Figure 1.
-VCS environment diagram
+Figure 1. vCenter Server environment diagram
 ![VCS environment](vcsicp-vcsenv.svg)

 ### Platform Service Controller

-The VCS deployment uses a single, external platform services controller installed on a portable subnet in the private VLAN associated with management virtual machines.
+The vCenter Server deployment uses a single, external platform services controller installed on a portable subnet in the private VLAN associated with management virtual machines (VMs).
 Its default gateway is set to the backend customer router (BCR).

 ### vCenter Server

 Like the platform services controller, the vCenter Server is deployed as an appliance.
-Additionally, the vCenter Server is installed on a portable subnet on the private VLAN associated with management virtual machines.
+Additionally, the vCenter Server is installed on a portable subnet on the private VLAN associated with management VMs.
 Its default gateway is set to the IP address assigned on the BCR for that particular subnet.

 ### NSX Manager